johandry/blog/content/post/terraform-package-from-go.md

 A possible default list of provisioners are: `local-exec`, `remote-exec` and `file`, all of them are located in the Terraform library (`github.com/hashicorp/terraform/builtin/provisioners`).

 If it's required to add more provisioners, do a function named `AddProvisioner()` very similar to `AddProvider()`

-## Sources

-All this research was done initially form this [Gist](https://gist.github.com/gosuri/a1233ad6197e45d670b3), then a lot was obtained from the [Terraform documentation](https://godoc.org/github.com/hashicorp/terraform) and its [source code](https://github.com/hashicorp/terraform).